 Lewis Hamilton demands improvements from Mercedes in bid to save his season

-The seven-time world champion departs Australia 43 points behind Charles Leclerc following the Ferrari driver’s one-sided victory in Melbourne.
+The seven-time world champion departs Australia 43 points behind Charles Leclerc following the Ferrari driver’s one-sided victory in Melbourne

-Lewis Hamilton has demanded Mercedes act now to salvage his dwindling title dreams.
+Lewis Hamilton has demanded Mercedes act now to salvage his dwindling F1 title dreams.

 The seven-time world champion departs Australia 43 points behind Charles Leclerc following the Ferrari driver’s one-sided victory at Melbourne’s Albert Park on Sunday.